-If any red flags are raised, you can talk to your child about bullies to make sure they understand what bullies are, and that they can talk to you if they have an issue.
+If any red flags are raised, you can talk to your child about bullies to make sure they understand what bullies are and can speak to you if they have an issue.

 Questions to ask to start a conversation about bullies:

-Talk about what bully are like.
+Talk about what bullies are like.
 Why do you think people bully?

 Whom do you trust to talk to when it comes to things like bullying?